Walmart Profits Rise On Strong Sales From Wealthier Shoppers - UrduPoint

 Walmart Profits Rise On Strong Sales From Wealthier Shoppers

-New York, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) Walmart reported higher profits Thursday behind solid gains at US stores as the retail giant pointed to increased purchases by wealthier shoppers and an uptick in e-commerce sales.
+Walmart reported higher profits Thursday behind solid gains at US stores as the retail giant pointed to increased purchases by wealthier shoppers and improving e-commerce sales

-Walmart's gains with wealthier customers reflect marketing efforts to broaden its consumer profile and come against an inflationary backdrop that has prompted bargain-hunting.
+New York, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) Walmart reported higher profits Thursday behind solid gains at US stores as the retail giant pointed to increased purchases by wealthier shoppers and improving e-commerce sales.

-The company has also invested heavily in e-commerce, which can be accessed by in-store pickup or through delivery benefits under a subscription program intended to rival Amazon's "Prime" membership.
+The company has invested heavily in e-commerce, which can be accessed by in-store pickup or through delivery benefits under a subscription program intended to rival Amazon's Prime membership.

-"Our team delivered a great quarter," said Chief Executive Officer Doug McMillon in a press release.
-"Around the world our goal is simple -- we're focused on saving our customers both money and time."
+Global e-commerce sales grew 21 percent.
+Executives said the business is still not profitable, but is moving closer towards positive earnings as it works to reduce delivery costs.

-Comparable sales in US stores rose 3.8 percent in the quarter, down from 7.4 percent in the 2023 period but still a solid level.
+While Walmart has made clear its long-term commitment to e-commerce, the company in April pulled the plug on Walmart Health, which had operated 51 health centers in five US states.

 Recent Stories